 Peter O’Toole was a true icon of cinema whose acclaimed roles have endured through generations.
 Making his film debut in 1960 and working consistently right up until his death in 2013, with eight Academy Award nominations, O’Toole held the record for the most Oscar nods without ever actually winning.
 From classics like Lawrence of Arabia to family-friendly favorites such as lending his voice to Pixar’s Ratatouille, O’Toole has left an undeniable mark on Hollywood and the history of film.

-- Dark Side Of The 2000s Season 1 Episode 8 Release Date and Time, Countdown, When Is It Coming Out?
+- Tenpuru No One Can Live On Loneliness Season 1 Episode 3 Release Date and Time, Countdown, When is it Coming Out?

 Although O’Toole called himself “the biggest loser” due to his failure to gain an Academy Award, looking back on his career, he delivered several Oscar-worthy performances that proved his reputation as one of the all-time greats.
 Equally comfortable in comedic and dramatic roles, O’Toole imbued all his characters with intense humanity as his effortless charm elevated every role he played.
 With a Shakespearean sensibility that added gravitas to his acclaimed performances, O’Toole deserves to be remembered alongside the best actors, not just of his generation but of all time.